Ankalot/XenRoll/README.md

 * XenRoll is an MTS-ESP master.

 ## How to get it?
-So far there are only VST3 versions for Windows and for Linux.
+So far there are only VST3 versions for Windows, Linux and macOS.
 Go to the releases tab and download the corresponding archive.
 There will be instructions inside.

 ## How to use it?